Parents’ school closure survival guide

 8. Don’t try to do a full dayHome learning is more intense than in a full classroom, so your child won’t need to spend as many hours formally learning as they do at school.

 9. Keep things balancedTry to ensure things are mixed up.
 Even if your child is older and is following their school curriculum online, discourage them from studying all day without a break, or from studying the same subject all day.
 Do a bit of number work, say, followed by a bit of reading.
-Factor in break times to eat, relax, chat and (as far as possible), exercise.
+Factor in break times to eat, relax, chat and exercise.

 What to learn